Remembrance Scholar - FAQs

 Syracuse University undergraduates who will be graduating in December, May, or the summer of the following academic year in which they apply are eligible.

 Applicants are evaluated on four main criteria – community impact, leadership, creativity, and thoughtful academic inquiry.
 Applicants can find a description of these criteria here.
 Applicants must demonstrate their competence and/or ability in all of these areas.
 The Selection Committee evaluates each application with respect to all four criteria.

 Are international students eligible to apply?

-Yes, international students are eligible and encouraged to apply.
+Yes, international students are eligible and encouraged to apply!

 Who chooses the Remembrance Scholars?

 Yes, if you are studying abroad (or off campus), you can still be considered for the scholarship.
-A student who reaches the interview stage in the selection process, but is not on campus, will be interviewed via Skype or phone.

 Do I need to submit references?

 Requests for recommendations should be made early in the application process to ensure that the recommender has enough time to respond.
 Applicants who do not have any recommendations submitted on their behalf will not be considered for the award.